Fighting in Gaza abates, but truce hopes look fragile

 Netanyahu's cabinet voted to extend the truce until midnight on Sunday at the request of the United Nations, but called it off when Hamas launched rockets into Israel during the morning.

-Palestinian medics said at least 10 people had died in the wave of subsequent strikes that swept Gaza, including a Christian woman, Jalila Faraj Ayyad, whose house in Gaza City was struck by an Israeli bomb.
+Palestinian medics said at least 10 people had died in the wave of subsequent strikes that swept Gaza.

 Some 1,031 Palestinians, mainly civilians and including many children, have been killed in the 20-day conflict.
-A Gaza health ministry official issued revised figures of dead, saying that 30 fewer people than thought had died in the conflict.
+A Gaza health ministry official issued revised figures, saying that 30 fewer people than thought had died in the conflict.

 Israel says 43 of its soldiers have died, along with three civilians killed by rocket and mortar fire out of the Mediterranean enclave.